smnk107/Basic-NotePad-using-QTcreator-in-Cpp/README.md

 It is a basic NotePad application, where we can create and save text files.
 There is several font options .
 Here we can Bold/UnBold an individual text .
-The option of Superscript and Subscript is also available here.
+The option of Superscript and Subscript is also available here.The "About me" section is there to show my resume.